LuckyHyena/DnD/tomb_of_annihilation/dm_notes/port_nyanzaru_personae.md

 Relationships:
 - Ties with the Zhentarim.
+- Doesn't trust the Flaming Fists.
-- Her son Shago works as a guide for the Flaming Fists
+- Her son Shago works as a guide for the Flaming Fists.

 Villa:
 - Standing suites of gold-plated armor